jforget/raku-Hamilton2/doc/Hamilton.en.md

 departments, with  the additional  constraint that when  narrowing the view on any single region, the partial path is still Hamiltonian.

+(On the right, zomm on Île-de-France, which is too much cluttered on the left side of the picture)

 ![Example with French departments and year 1970 regions](fr1970-1.png)

 Checking whether  an Eulerian path  exists in  a connected unoriented graph  is a